Quantum Automating $\mathbf{TC}^0$-Frege Is LWE-Hard: -Frege is hard to quantum automate

 \item[(b)] Suppose that $\varepsilon\neq\varepsilon'$.
 We have that $\varepsilon-\varepsilon' = A(x'-x)$.
 Since the norm of $\varepsilon-\varepsilon'$ is at most $20c\sqrt{nm}$, by transitivity we have that the length of $A(x'-x)$ is bounded by the same quantity.
 However, the latter belongs to the lattice and therefore we obtain a contradiction. \qedhere \end{enumerate} \end{proof}

-Luckily for us, these two conditions are succinctly certifiable!
+These two conditions turns out to be succinctly certifiable!
 Indeed, to certify that the matrix $A$ is full rank we may provide a left-inverse $A^{-1}_L$ such that $A^{-1}_LA = I_n$.
 Unfortunately, we cannot guarantee that all injective $f_A$ have simple certificates of the second property, $\lambda_1(\LL_q(A)) > 20c\sqrt{nm}$.
 Nevertheless, we show in \Cref{subsec:existence-cert} that almost all of them do.
 These certificates take the form of sets $W = \{ w_1, \dots, w_m\} \subseteq \Delta_q^*(A)$ of short linearly independent vectors in the dual of the $q$-ary lattice.
 We prove---using the left inequality of \citeauthor{banaszczyk1993new}'s Transference Theorem---that such a set suffices to certify the second property, and then show---using the right side of \citeauthor{banaszczyk1993new}'s Transference Theorem--- that the certificate $W$ exists with high probability.

 \begin{definition}[Certificate of injectivity] A \emph{certificate of injectivity} for the function $f_A$, with $A \in \mathbb{Z}_q^{m \times n}$, is a pair $(A^{-1}_L, W)$ such that $A^{-1}_L$ is a left-inverse so that $A^{-1}_L A = I_n$, and $W = \{ w_1, \dots, w_m\} \subseteq \Delta_q^*(A)$ is a set of $m$ linearly independent vectors such that $\max_{i \in [m]} ||w_i|| < 1/20c\sqrt{nm}$. \end{definition}